Skip to main content

 9. Click on the Add button.

-11. If the information entered are trusted ranges, select the Mark as trusted location check box.
+11. If the information entered is for trusted ranges, select the Mark as trusted location check box.

 12. Once finished, click on Create.